michaelvandenberg/bookmark/readme.txt

 === Description ===
 --------------------

-A free blogging theme with nice typography.
+A free blogging theme with nice typography and customizable colors.

 --------------------